TkkrLab/tkkrLaser/PROJECT.md

 Refractive index: n = 17.768

 Si
-Gold coated silicon glass, these mirror have a good reflective index.
-These mirror should be replaced about once a year and are usable for up to 60 watts laser systems.
+Gold coated silicon glass, these mirrors have a good reflective index.
+They should be replaced about once a year and are usable for up to 60 watts laser systems.
 Refractive index: n = 17.768

 Mo